 Conclusion

 In conclusion, the new law 25 on the protection of personal data in Quebec represents a major change for companies, whether private, public or non-profit.
-Its scope goes well beyond the simple management of customer databases.
+Its scope goes far beyond the simple management of customer databases.
 It significantly impacts digital marketing campaigns, customer relationship management software like HubSpot, and much more.

-In the context of data management, tools like HubSpot can play a key role in helping businesses centralize, secure and manage their customer data in a compliant manner.
-This includes documenting consents, managing data access requests and implementing appropriate security measures.
+In the context of data management, tools like HubSpot can play a key role in helping businesses centralize, secure, and manage their customer data in a compliant manner.
+This includes documenting consents, managing data access requests, and implementing appropriate security measures.

 Glossary of technical terms concerning Quebec law 25 and more broadly the protection of personal data in the web context